-Internal Medicine Physician, Dr. Peter Simek, and the staff of Plantation Medical Clinic offer a comprehensive list of dermatology services to patients living in and near the Plantation, Florida, area.
+Internal Medicine Physician, Dr. Peter Simek, and the staff of Plantation Medical Clinic offer skin tag removal services to patients living in and near the Plantation, Florida, area.
 If you have questions or concerns about your skin or how to care for a particular issue, the team at the Plantation Medical Clinic can help.
 Dr. Simek also provides tips on protecting your skin from sun damage and treatment options for skin conditions such as acne and eczema.

 As you begin to age, you’ll notice several things begin to change within your body.
 The most visible signs of aging are those that appear on the skin.
 Fine lines, wrinkles, and creases are often the first to appear.
 While their appearance may be inevitable, you can manage how your skin reacts to the aging process.
 One of the best ways to keep the aging process from taking control of your skin is to avoid spending too many hours a day in the sun.
 If you do spend time outside, always wear sunscreen with an SPF of 30 or higher for protection.